Brandywine Museum of Art

-The Brandywine Museum of Art is a museum of regional and American art located on U.S. Route 1 in Chadds Ford, Pennsylvania on the banks of the Brandywine Creek.
+The Brandywine Museum of Art (formerly the Brandywine River Museum) is a museum of regional and American art located on U.S. Route 1 in Chadds Ford, Pennsylvania on the banks of the Brandywine Creek.
 The museum showcases the work of Andrew Wyeth, a major American realist painter, and his family: his father N.C.
 Wyeth, illustrator of many children's classics; his sister Ann Wyeth McCoy, a composer and painter; and his son Jamie Wyeth, a contemporary American realist painter.

 History

 The museum is a program of the Brandywine Conservancy & Museum of Art.
-It opened in 1971 through the efforts of "Frolic" Weymouth, who also served on its board.
+It opened as the Brandywine River Museum in 1971 through the efforts of local painter "Frolic" Weymouth, who also served on its board.
+The facility had been Hoffman’s Mill, a gristmill built in 1864 that was among the conservancy’s first preservation efforts.
+Prior to its purchase by the conservancy, the facility had operated as the Lexington Lumber Company.
+(Its main competitor, further down the Brandywine in Chadds Ford, was the A. Duie Pyle Lumber Company.)

+In 2014, the Brandywine River Museum changed its name to the Brandywine Museum of Art.
 In September 2021, the museum's lower level was flooded due to the remnants of Hurricane Ida with mechanical systems, lecture rooms, classrooms and office spaces damaged and estimates around $6 million.
 The museum still opened for the holiday season in limited capacity later in the year.